Arenado embraces playing for perennial contender in Cards - WHIZ News

 One of the curious questions about the trade was this: Why not hold onto Arenado when he was set to make $35 million this season and let him go free in the fall, gaining a compensatory 2022 draft pick in the process?

-Monfort explained they Rockies were able to get Gomber along with four minor leaguers they valued: infielders Elehuris Montero and Mateo Gil along with right-handers Tony Locey and Jake Sommers.
+Monfort explained the Rockies were able to get Gomber along with four minor leaguers they valued: infielders Elehuris Montero and Mateo Gil along with right-handers Tony Locey and Jake Sommers.

-Bridich acknowledged last offseason that he was listening to trade offers on the five-time All-Star, and Arenado said in February 2020 that “there’s a lot of disrespect around there” and “there is no relationship anymore” between him and Bridich.
+Bridich acknowledged last offseason that he was listening to trade offers for Arenado, and Arenado said in February 2020 that “there’s a lot of disrespect around there” and there was “no relationship anymore” between him and Bridich.

 “Whenever you’re losing, it’s frustrating,” the 29-year-old Arenado said.